Asyc/Snake/README.md

    ```
    $ cmake ../
    ```
-1. Use the generated build files to compile
+1. Use the generated build files to compile an executable